How to Get Car Insurance With a Suspended License

 MONEYGEEK EXPERT TIP

-In some cases, your insurer may allow the policy to remain active but exclude you as a driver.
-If excluded, you won’t be covered behind the wheel even if you own the car.
+In some cases, your insurer allows the policy to remain active but excludes you as a driver.
+If excluded, you won't be covered behind the wheel even if you own the car.

 Penalties for Not Having Insurance With a Suspended License

-If your vehicle’s registration is active, you're legally required to keep it insured — even if your license is suspended.
-Letting your coverage lapse can lead to:
+If your vehicle's registration is active, you're legally required to keep it insured, even if your license is suspended.
+Letting your coverage lapse leads to:

 • Fines and impound fees if your car is towed